Prospective and Incoming Students

 How to Declare the Major

-When you are ready to declare, fill out this form Major Declaration and Change Web Form, and email it to firstname.lastname@example.org.
+When you are ready to declare, fill out section one of the Student Academic Declaration & Change Form and email it to firstname.lastname@example.org.

-We will work with you through email to complete a linguistics Major Checklist.
+We will work with you through email to complete a linguistics minor checklist: